 Summary – Which Mineral Paint to Choose:

-- Use RomaBio if you want an easy solution that applies like typical paint and is matte, breathable, washable.
-And, you can tolerate the offgassing.
+- Use RomaBio if you want an easy solution that applies like typical paint and is matte, breathable, washable, and, you can tolerate the offgassing.
+A great choice for masonry.

-- Try Annie Sloan if painting over something difficult to prime, if you want to save time with just one coat, or you like the look of it better.
+- Try Chalk/ed Paint if painting over something difficult to prime like metal or shellac, if you want to save time with just one coat, or you like the look of it better.

 Paints that Didn’t Make the List: